esl-epfl/x-heep/docs/source/Peripherals/DMA.md

 #### <i> dma_validate_transaction() </i>

 _Purpose_:
-The dma_validate_transaction function ensures the configuration of a DMA transaction is correct,checking for potential issues that could prevent the transaction from executing properly.
+The dma_validate_transaction function ensures the configuration of a DMA transaction is correct, checking for potential issues that could prevent the transaction from executing properly.
 It performs sanity checks, verifies target configurations, and addresses any alignment, increment, padding, trigger, and mode inconsistencies.

 _Parameters_:
 - dma_trans_t *p_trans: Pointer to the DMA transaction structure that contains the transaction configuration.